docker-library/docs/bonita/content.md

 ### `ENSURE_DB_CHECK_AND_CREATION`

-This optional environment variable is used to allow or not the SQL queries to automatically check and create the databases using the database adminstrator credentials.
+This optional environment variable is used to allow/disallow the SQL queries to automatically check and create the databases using the database administrator credentials.
 The default value is `true`.

 ### `DB_VENDOR`

-This environment variable is automatically set to `postgres` or `mysql` if the bonita container is linked to a PostgreSQL or MySQL database using `--link`.
+This environment variable is automatically set to `postgres` or `mysql` if the Bonita container is linked to a PostgreSQL or MySQL database using `--link`.
 The default value is `h2`.
-It can be overrided if you don't use the `--link` capability.
+It can be overridden if you don't use the `--link` capability.

 ### `DB_HOST`, `DB_PORT`